Brandon Aiyuk: College career

+Sierra College

+2016 season

-Aiyuk began his collegiate football career at Sierra College.
-As a freshman, he caught 29 passes for 573 yards and five touchdowns and was named All-Big 8 Conference.
+Aiyuk began his college football career at Sierra College.
+As a freshman, he caught 29 passes for 573 yards and five touchdowns and was named All-NorCal Conference.

+2017 season

 He was named a Junior College All-American in his sophomore season after recording 60 receptions for 960 yards and 14 touchdowns while also returning 11 kickoffs for 418 yards and two touchdowns and 14 punts for 313 yards and a touchdown.
 He finished his junior college career with 2,499 all-purpose yards and 21 touchdowns.
+He was named First-Team All-NorCal Conference and All-State after the season.

 Aiyuk committed to transfer to Arizona State for the final two years of his NCAA eligibility over offers from Colorado State, Kansas, Tennessee, and Alabama.
-He chose Arizona State because it was one of the few schools that recruited him to play wide receiver, instead as only a return specialist or planned to move him to the defensive side of the ball.
+He chose Arizona State because it was one of the few schools that recruited him to play wide receiver; others recruited him as only a return specialist or planned to move him to the defensive side of the ball.

+Arizona State

+2018 season

 In his first year with the Sun Devils, Aiyuk had 33 catches for 474 yards and three touchdowns with an additional 381 total return yards.

+2019 season

 Aiyuk was named third-team preseason All-Pac-12 Conference going into his senior season.
 He was named the Pac-12 Offensive Player of the Week after catching seven passes for 196 yards and three touchdowns in a 38–34 win over Washington State on October 12, 2019.
 Aiyuk was also named the conference Special Teams Player of the Week after posting 44 kickoff return yards and 76 punt return yards, 63 of which came on his first return for a touchdown at ASU, against Oregon State on November 16.
-He also had a career high 10 receptions for 173 receiving yards and a touchdown in the game and his 293 all-purpose yards were the fifth-most in a single game in school history.
+He also had a career-high 10 receptions for 173 receiving yards and a touchdown in the game and his 293 all-purpose yards were the fifth-most in a single game in school history.
 Aiyuk finished the season with 65 receptions for 1,192 yards and eight touchdowns, returned 14 punts for 226 yards and one touchdown and 14 kickoffs for 446 yards, and was named first-team All-Pac-12 as both a wide receiver and as a return specialist.